StearnsW/Holidays-repo/README.md

 PLEASE DO NOT TAKE THIS FOR OTHER GRADED WORK, I do not want to be responsible for you doing poorly if this code is not well received.

-If you'd like it for personal or commercial purposes (I would be shocked, but you do you) feel free.
+If you'd like it for personal or commercial purposes feel free (I would be shocked, but you do you).